-Through the Auckland University of Technology and the USC Annenberg School for Communication and Journalism, all Annenberg majors can earn up to 16 USC credits per semester while living in Auckland City, New Zealand.
+Through the Auckland University of Technology and the USC Annenberg School for Communication and Journalism, all Annenberg majors can earn up to 16 USC credits per semester while living in Auckland, New Zealand.
 This program is open to all USC majors who want to earn general elective units.
-Approval for non-Annenberg major/minor credit is granted by the non-ASC major/minor department and is not guaranteed.
+Approval for non-Annenberg major/minor credit is granted by the non-ASCJ major/minor department and is not guaranteed.
 Journalism and Public Relations majors are also eligible for the program, where they can earn 8 journalism major elective units plus 8 non-journalism elective units.

 Located in the North Island, Auckland is New Zealand’s largest city, representing about a third of the country’s population.
 With 23 regional parks, two marine reserves, miles of coastline, and a large urban area with entertainment, nightlife, shopping, Auckland offers the best of outdoor and urban lifestyles.

 Courses are offered in many fields, including Communication, Public Relations, Journalism, Advertising, and Marketing, among others.
 Journalism and Public Relations students will pick from a list of preapproved courses specifically chosen for them by the School of Journalism.

 Communication students can typically earn between 4 to 12 units of upper-division COMM credit.
 There is no guaranteed minimum for approved COMM courses offered at AUT during any given semester.

 Student Life & Activities

 On campus, the International Student Support team and Campus Life organize social events through the year to help students make the most of the AUT experience.
 These include horseback riding, caving, harbor cruises, barbeques, beach activities, Noho Marae (a weekend in a traditional Maori setting), ski trips, a weekend in Rotorua, as well as day trips and concerts.

 TEAN provides students with accommodation in Wellesley Student Apartments on campus.
 A range of living options are offered to suit most student needs: from single person rooms to six-bedroom, self contained, apartment living.